 But it is not easy to trade profitably with price action.

-You need an expert chef to slice your favourite sashimi with a simple knife.
-But anyone can press the “on” button on a fish slicing machine.
+You need an expert chef to slice your favorite sashimi with a simple knife.
+But anyone can press the “on” button on a sashimi slicer machine.

 Price action is just a way of understanding the market.
 However, you need to understand more than the market to make money from it.

 You need to understand yourself.
 This means that you need to learn about trading psychology.

 You need to understand risk.
-You need to size your position well to avoid risk of ruin.
+And this means that you need to size your position prudently to avoid the risk of ruin.

 Ultimately, you need to combine analysis with risk management to form a trading plan that accounts for your psychology.

-Price action is by definition, a current and past indicator.
-It is responsive, yes, but to say that it leads the market is plain wrong.
+Yes, it is responsive, but to say that it leads the market is plain wrong.

 The market is made up of prices.
 Price is the market.
 How can the market lead itself?

-Regardless how you trade, your winning probability depends on the type of trades you look for.
+Regardless of how you trade, your winning probability depends on the type of trades you look for.